No military targets in Ukraine village hit by ‘inhuman’ Russian missile strike, officials say | News Channel 3-12

 Scenes emerged of emergency workers wading through dense rubble in the aftermath of the strike – a scale of devastation not seen since a Russian attack on a railway station in Kramatorsk in early 2022 killed more than 60 people.

-The death toll in such a small community of 330 people means one in every six residents were killed.
+The death toll in such a small community of 330 people means one in every six residents was killed.

 “All the people are local residents, all the people are civilians.
 Not a single military object, not a single military vehicle.
 All the dead and wounded people are civilians,” Sergey Bolvinov, the chief investigator with Kharkiv’s regional police, told CNN in Hroza.